robinaspman/JetTipApp/README.md

-An app to give a certain amount of tip.
+An app to input an amount of tip.